 Awarding of the selected paper/composition:

-The top three papers and compositions will be read/performed at the final Intercultural Institute event of the year (most likely in April).
+The top paper and composition will be read/performed at the final Intercultural Institute event of the year (most likely in April).
 The awarding of the prizes will take place at this event*.

 *If no strong contender exists in a category, we reserve the right not to confer an award.